 - "Collection Not Found" Error: Verify the Collection ID is correct.
 The ID is case-sensitive.

-- HTML Formatting Issues: Ensure the Body field is mapped to a Webflow Rich Text field, not a Plain Text field.
+- HTML Formatting Issues: Ensure the body field in your Webflow Collection is configured as a Rich Text field, not a Plain Text field.

 Next Steps